flightaware/tohil/README.md

 You need to build the library without stubs for Python to be able to use it.

-On FreeBSD at least i have to change -ltclstub86 to -ltcl86 in Makefile after it is created -- this needs to be done properly

-On the Mac the Python3 setup.tcl thing builds a shared library but it doesn't properly link it to the Tcl library so you get a runtime error when you try to import tohil.

-copy the .dylib file that make built to the .so file where make install sent the Python module and it will work.

-something like (on the mac, using pyenv)

-sudo cp tohil1.0.0.dylib ~/.pyenv/versions/3.8.2/lib/Python3.8/site-packages/tohil.cPython-38-darwin.so

-or

-cp tohil1.0.0.dylib build/lib.macosx-10.6-x86_64-3.8/tohil.cPython-38-darwin.so

 ### To Do

-* a way to pass kwargs thought tohil::eval - done
 * if Python is the parent, register a Tcl panic handler and invoke Py_FatalError if Tcl panics.
 * the reverse of the above if Tcl is the parent if Python has a panic-type function with a registerable callback
 * Python tclobj and tcldict types have worked out pretty well.  what might we do with a Tcl type that encapsulates a Python object?